Understanding the link between gut health and immunity can help improve the body’s ability to fight infections.

 According to a study, the microbiome is in constant communication with the immune system.
 The gut effectively teaches the immune system how to respond to toxins and pathogens.

-This means gut health affects how the immune will respond to foreign microbes, like viruses, entering the body.
+This means gut health affects how the immune system will respond to foreign microbes, like viruses, entering the body.
 An immune system is better at fighting infections if the colony of gut microbes is diverse and healthy.

 Good bacteria need food to populate the gut.
 An unhealthy diet does not have the nutrients necessary to promote gut health.
 Also, poor nutrition can cause harmful bacteria to overgrow, leading to infections.